 Food Safety at Roadrunner Food Bank

 Delivering quality food to hungry people in New Mexico is our main goal at Roadrunner Food Bank.
-And, every week, Roadrunner Food Bank feeds nearly 40,000 hungry people in New Mexico.
+And, every week, Roadrunner Food Bank feeds 70,000 hungry people in New Mexico.

 To ensure that the food we provide is handled in a safe manner, we follow food safety guidelines from Feeding America in every aspect of our work—from food drives to store pick-ups.
 Food safety is one aspect of our Food Rescue Program.